 The accompanying consolidated financial statements have been prepared under the assumption that the Company will continue as a going concern.
 The Company is an exploration stage company and has incurred losses since its inception.
 The Company does not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
-The Company raised \$349,860 net cash from the issuance of common stock and sold equipment which yielded \$291,913 net cash proceeds after the purchaser assumed existing debt \$276,020 and entered into a receivable for the balance of the \$900,000 sale amount during the year ended December 31, 2012.
+During the year ended December 31, 2013, the Company raised \$571,352 net cash from the issuance of notes payable in gold and received cash of \$332,067 from a receivable from equipment sold in 2012.
 The Company believes that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.